Aurjay/Path-planning/README.md

 In this repository we implement various path planning techniques like Random Search Depth-First search,Breadth-First search and A* search by using python.

 ## Steps for Random Search:
-1.Determines the next possible moves from current position.
+1. Determines the next possible moves from current position.
-2.Check if any of next possible moves are goal point.
+2. Check if any of next possible moves are goal point.
-3.Execute the next possible move.
+3. Execute the next possible move.
-4.Now that we are in new location we repeat the process.
+4. Now that we are in new location we repeat the process.

 ## Steps for Breadth First Search:
 1. Determines the next possible moves from current position.